jamiewbarnett/t-ISSM/README.md

 - Once you have decided on the question(s) to investigate, you need to change the relevant parameters in the header section of the `runme` script.
 Remember that it's important to **slowly** transition from the parameters used in the original model spin up

 - Make sure to keep good notation about which simulations you run

+N.B - You can run each transient simulation from the same spun-up state, so there is no need to run steps 1-4 more than once

 # Task 4: Analyse your results